Wandalen/willbe/doc/version2.eng/README.md

 <details><summary><a href="./concept/SubmoduleInformal.md">
       Informal submodule
   </a></summary>
-  Set of files distribution of which does not include <code>will-file</code>.
-For such a submodule it is possible to create <code>will-file</code> independently.
+  A set of files that are distributed without <code>will-file</code>.
+For such submodule it is possible to create <code>will-file</code> independently.
 </details>
 <details><summary><a href="./concept/ModuleCurrent.md">
       Current module